DefaultRisk.com the web's biggest credit risk modeling resource.

 Determinants of Spreads on Sovereign Bank Loans: The role of credit history

-by Peter Benczur of Magyar Nemzeti Bank and Central European University, and
+by Peter Benczur of Magyar Nemzeti Bank & Central European University, and

 Cosmin Ilut of Northwestern University